Getting Started for the Organizer

 Roles

 Every participant in a Lyrekos session has a role.
-The Leader assigns roles and can change them at any time.
+The Organizer assigns roles and can change them at any time.
+Note that these modes only matter when sound is being recorded.
+If people are in conversation, like with Zoom, or if the Organizer is playing back some recorded material, these roles have no effect.

 There are three top-level participant types:

-- Leader — controls who sings, who listens, and what is recorded.
+- Organizer — controls who sings, who listens, and what is recorded.
 Can be a conductor, teacher, maestro, or director.
-There is only one Leader per session.
+There is one Organizer per session — the person who created it.

-The Leader and Performer can each be assigned one of the following participant roles:
+The Organizer and Performer can each be assigned one of the following participant roles:

 | Participant role | What they do |